rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 type are references</span>

-The reason this function compiles without lifetime annotations is historical: in early versions of pre-1.0 Rust, this indeed wouldn't have compiled.
+The reason this function compiles without lifetime annotations is historical: in early versions of pre-1.0 Rust, this indeed wouldn’t have compiled.
 Every reference needed an explicit lifetime.
 At that time, the function signature would have been written like this: